Senior Design: Robotic Arm with Kinect Interface – Detailed Report (long post)

 By tying a string to one end, and pulling on the other, it will bend in a way very similar to a real finger.
 Put a couple of these fingers together and you’ll almost have yourself a hand.
 Observe:

-What separates us from the animals?
-Is it our thumbs?
-The thumb placement was nothing short of tricky.
+The thumb placement was tricky.
 We eventually settled on placing it directly opposite the rest of the fingers, even though a real thumb is not this restrictive.
 It still ended up working well enough.

 For reasons that will be explained later, we built a glove to control the hand portion of our arm.